pneisen/dotfiles/README.md

 * ```space```p - Open the current file in the default program on OSX for a preview
 * ```space```n - Toggle line numbers
 * ```space```s - Toggle spell check
+* ```space```tc - Run the golang code coverage tools on the current package and start a simple python server to host it

 #### Zsh aliases I have setup
 * fig - Alias for docker-compose